 Brunsli, the Swiss Christmas Cookies

-Brunsli are traditional Swiss Christmas cookies, mainly originating from Basel, hence the name Basler Brunsli.
-They are a symbol of Basel but have gained fame beyond the cantonal borders, becoming a Swiss “national cookie.”
+Brunsli are traditional Swiss Christmas cookies, primarily from Basel, hence the name Basler Brunsli.
+They are a symbol of Basel but have gained fame beyond the cantonal borders, becoming the Swiss “national cookie”.

-The name comes from the Basel dialect “bruun” = “brown,” referring to the dark color of the cookies, due to cocoa, mixed with almonds and spices.
-Being flourless, they are naturally gluten-free.
+The name comes from the Basel dialect “bruun” = “brown”, referring to the dark color of the cookies, due to the cocoa, mixed with almonds and spices.
+Without flour, they are naturally gluten-free.

-The first historical references date back to the 18th century: the earliest known recipe appears in 1750 in the cookbook “Das süsse Basel.”
+The first historical references date back to the 18th century: the first known recipe appears in 1750 in the cookbook “Das süsse Basel”.

-The first written document describing a “Brunsli” dates back to 1725, during a banquet for a pastor in Winterthur, where “five pounds of Brunsli” were served.
+The first written document describing a “Brunsli” dates back to 1725, on the occasion of a banquet for a pastor in Winterthur, where “five pounds of Brunsli” were served.

-Over time, the recipe has undergone variations: during scarcity, part of the nuts was replaced with flour; in the past, glazing was common, but it’s less used today.
+Over time, the recipe has undergone variations: in times of scarcity, part of the nuts was replaced with flour; in the past, glazing was also common, today less used.

-Traditionally, they were not only sold at Christmas: they were also made for weddings and other celebrations.
+Traditionally, they were not only sold at Christmas: they were also prepared for weddings and other celebrations.

-The Brunsli belong to the culture of Swiss “Guetzli” Christmas cookies along with other cookies like Lebkuchen, Mailänderli, Zimtsterne, Läckerli…
+The Brunsli belong to the culture of Swiss Christmas “Guetzli” together with other cookies like Lebkucken, Mailänderli, Zimtsterne, Läckerli…

 • Difficulty: Medium